AdobeDocs/experience-manager-core-components.en/help/developing/next-gen-dm.md

 ## Verify Configuration {#verify}

-Now you can verify that the remote assets feature is working.
+Now you can verify that the Next Generation Dynamic Media remote assets feature is working.
 To do this, you can install the WKND sample site and Core Components.

 * [Core Components](https://github.com/adobe/aem-core-wcm-components/releases/download/core.wcm.components.reactor-2.23.2/core.wcm.components.all-2.23.2.zip) release 2.23.2 or later is required.
 * [WKND Sample site](https://github.com/adobe/aem-guides-wknd/releases/download/aem-guides-wknd-3.2.0/aem-guides-wknd.all-3.2.0-classic.zip) release 3.2.0 or later is required.